Last Updated on July 27, 2022

 Fayetteville Rose Garden

 While maybe not your typical idea of how to burn some energy, the Fayetteville Rose Garden is actually a wonderful quick stop for you and your kids.
-On the campus of Fayetteville Technical Community College, there are more than 1,000 rose bushes blooming from April until the first frost.
+On the Fayetteville Technical Community College campus, more than 1,000 rose bushes blooming from April until the first frost.

 One fun thing to do here involves a magnifying glass and a pad of paper.
-With those tools, you can sketch some of these lovely beauties for a wonderful family-friendly memory.
+You can sketch some of these lovely beauties with those tools for a wonderful, family-friendly memory.

 Fun Fun Fun